Edox86/HTB-Writeups/Iterative Virus/Iterative Virus.md

 .ivir:00007FF72F79C8BD xor     edx, edx
 ```

-✅ What I’m seeing here (even without dynamic execution, but just through static analysis) is that the code reconstructs the HTB flag on the stack :)
+✅ What I’m seeing here (even without dynamic execution, but just through static analysis) is that the code reconstructs the HTB flag on the stack! :)
 I haven't shared the fully deobfuscated code to avoid spoiling the flag.
+Job done!
 Really fun challenge!

 PS: If you're curious, you can see how the flag is used: at runtime it loads `LoadLibraryA`, `FreeLibraryA`, `user32.dll`, `advapi32.dll`, and `GetUserNameA`.
 If the username length is `25h` (most porbably you need to bypass this as your Username won't be exactly 37 chars), it triggers a MessageBox displaying the HTB flag.

 * * *

-##🏁 Conclusion
+## 🏁 Conclusion

 This challenge was a great example of a manual decryptor virus using iterative decryption steps to hide its true payload.
 It showcased real-world malware behavior, including: